Rethinking Scientific Modeling: Toward Physically Consistent and Simulation-Executable Programmatic Generation: Prompt used in AutoBM

 \subsection{Prompt Template for Structural Design and Modeling Code Generation}

-To generate analysis-ready reinforced concrete (RC) frame models in a consistent and code-compliant manner, we adopt a rule-constrained, prompt-based design workflow (as shown in Figure \ref{Prompt2}).
+To generate analysis-ready reinforced concrete (RC) frame models in a consistent and code-compliant manner, we adopt a rule-constrained, prompt-based design workflow.
 Domain-specific knowledge from seismic engineering and relevant Chinese design codes (GB50011-2010, GB50010-2010, and JGJ3-2010) is embedded as explicit constraints, requiring the model to output only final, validated structural parameters formatted for direct implementation in OpenSeesPy.
 The workflow enforces capacity design principles, gravity load limits, seismic detailing requirements, and interstory drift constraints.
 An implicit verification loop is incorporated, whereby component dimensions and reinforcement configurations are iteratively adjusted until all strength and displacement criteria are satisfied.
-This framework enables scalable, reproducible integration of LLMs with physics-based structural analysis.
-As shown in Figure \ref{structural modeling programmin}, a rule-constrained OpenSeesPy code-generation prompt is employed to deterministically translate the outputs of the Structural Design Prompt into an executable 2D RC frame model.
-The prompt enforces standardized modeling assumptions, ensures mass consistency with representative gravity loads, and defines a complete analysis pipeline that includes gravity, modal, and response-spectrum analyses, with interstory drift verification.
-Component forces are automatically evaluated against design capacities to compute demand-to-capacity ratios, thereby establishing a reproducible design, analysis, and verification loop.